 Practice with your Equipment

 Take any opportunity to practice, even if it seems a bit silly.
 Short swims off the beach or afternoon jaunts in the pool are great training sessions.
 This helps you practice not only using your camera gear but setting it up and keeping it clean too.
 The more you use it, the easier it will be.
+Choosing the best camera when you are going down under is also important, there are many cameras built especially for underwater photography.
+You can find a guide for the best underwater cameras here.

 Most divers don't have the luxury of being out on their own boats.
 This means that there is always a rush, and you're likely on someone else's schedule.
 Make sure you don't waste time on valuable dive trips by being unfamiliar with your equipment.